teymour-aldridge/techy/README.md

 	npm install -g techy

 Aaaand ... that's it.
 Create an empty directory and put your Markdown files inside.
-If you type `techy` and press *Enter* in the same folder you will see all the materials converted to HTML.
+If you type `techy` and press *Enter* Techy will take all your content and convert it to HTML.

 Techy doesn't just generate HTML code.
 It also provides a nice layout for your content.